-"It's just post-viral fatigue, give it time."— what you've probably been told
+"It's just post-viral fatigue, give it time.", what you've probably been told

 Long COVID

-NICE NG188 sets out how the NHS should assess, refer and manage people with ongoing symptomatic COVID-19 and post-COVID-19 syndrome.
+NHS guideline NG188 sets out how the NHS should assess, refer and manage people with ongoing symptomatic COVID-19 and post-COVID-19 syndrome.
 It explicitly covers fatigue, breathlessness, brain fog, post-exertional malaise, and autonomic symptoms.

 The wait: Most patients report 2+ years before being taken seriously.

-What GPs miss02
+What GPs miss

 Many GPs still treat Long COVID as a wait-and-see issue.
 NG188 is clear: a person with symptoms beyond 12 weeks not explained by an alternative diagnosis should be assessed and, where appropriate, referred to a multidisciplinary post-COVID assessment service.

-The letter asks for03
+The letter asks for

 • Formal recognition of post-COVID syndrome where criteria are met